MicrosoftDocs/cloud-adoption-framework/docs/plan/data-warehouse-migration.md

 You should avoid these complexities and control them from a common place via a source control repository to manage change from development to testing and production.
 Migration execution will involve tasks that need to be performed on-premises, on the network, and in Azure.
 Because Azure Synapse is the target environment, controlling migration execution from Azure simplifies management.
 Use Azure Data Factory to create a migration control pipeline to control execution both on-premises and on Azure.
 This introduces automation and minimizes errors.
 Data Factory becomes a migration orchestration tool, not just an enterprise data integration tool.

 Other options to control migration available from Microsoft partners running on Azure include data warehouse automation tools to try to automate migration.
 Vendors like WhereScape and Attunity for example.
-Most of these automation tools are aimed at a lift and shift approach to migration.
+Most of these automation tools are aimed at a lift- and-shift approach to migration.
 Even then, there may be some things that may not be supported by such tools, for example, stored procedures.
 These products and several others are detailed in a separate guide dedicated to third-party tools to help you migrate to Azure Synapse.

 ### Migration testing